AleksandrGontcharov/template-dash-multipage-app/README.md

 To create a website or web app from scratch:
 ### 1. Create a new repository for your web app
-* Creating a new GitHub repository using the GitHub web interface, and [use this repository as a template.](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template)
+* Creating a new GitHub repository with name `name-of-your-github-repo` using the GitHub web interface, and [use this repository as a template.](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template)
 * Clone the new repository locally onto your machine

 ### 2. Update web app name and poetry files